maowulin/PromptLens/README.md

 - Rust stable toolchain
 - Node.js and pnpm (for the web client)
-- Flutter SDK (optional, only if you plan to work on mobile)
-- Tauri platform prerequisites (install per your OS)
+- (Optional) Platform-specific dependencies for Tauri

 ### One-Click Installation (recommended)